ros-drivers/rosserial/README.md

-## ROSserial for Groovy+
+## ROSserial for Hydro

 This repo is ported from https://kforge.ros.org/rosserial/hg.
-It is in the process of being catkinized and updated for ROS Groovy and newer.
+It has been catkinized and updated for ROS Groovy and newer.

 ## Changes for Groovy/Catkin